Best Day Trips from Denver, United States

 Each year, the experience includes ice slides, caves, slot canyons, and crawl tunnels for guests to explore.
 When the sun goes down, the ice is illuminated with color-changing lights that set the whole castle aglow.

-Vest Day Trips From Denver - Ice Castles Night
+Vest day trips from Denver - Ice Castles night

 Although Ice Castles is the main attraction in Dillon, Colorado it is only around for about 3 months.
 From mid-December, through mid-March, this spectacularly photogenic experience draws thousands of visitors.